L4reth/mkmx_RS485_fanctrl/README.md

 Fan controler with speed measurment working in RS485 network.

-Device measure fan speed in RPM, adjust speed to wanted value.
+Device measure fan speed in RPM, adjust speed to requested value.
 Using USART device recives necessary values from master device.
-Device can also respond via USART with current speed or any orher wanted information.
+Device can also respond via USART with current speed or any orher information.

 Defined frame in network: